mwarman/nestjs-playground/.github/instructions/test.instructions.md

   - **Arrange:** Set up the test environment, including any necessary mocks and test data.
   - **Act:** Execute the function or service being tested.
   - **Assert:** Verify that the results are as expected.
+  - Add comments to separate these sections for clarity.

 ## Mocks & Spies